rickydtran/TigerZone/README.md

 ## Meeples/Tigers

-We scale up to a 5x5 subgrid in order to solve the problem of jungles being errantly separated each other by a lake.
-We also introduce a "hole" subtile that acts as a blocker for the flood fill, allowing us to have us to have 2 jungles and 2 lakes instead of 1 jungle and 2 lakes or 2 jungles and 1 lake.
+We scale up to a 5x5 subgrid in order to solve the problem of jungles being errantly separated from each other by a lake.
+We also introduce a "hole" subtile that acts as a blocker for the flood fill, allowing us to have us to have 2 jungles and 2 lakes instead of 1 jungle and 2 lakes or 2 jungles and 1 lake in the example below.

 We also have to select 9 subtiles to act as our tiger tiles, and we chose those below.
 ![Demo pic](http://imgur.com/O4aHgMM.png)